joegalvinn/didit-reddit-upvote-example/README.md

 - fixed the page title to match post title.
 I used the metadata lesson and the below function on the postid page to help.

 - the user only being able to vote once seemed to work without me changing anything? i added some code to my votes table that nicky suggested and explained but it didnt seem to hcange anything

+- i have added an error page for when you are not logged in